stockphrase/no-silo/content/resources/open-handbook/chapter-6.md

-While a response paper allows you to write about something you choose, your effort should not be an impressionistic one where you only talk about your personal feelings---what you like or dislike about the text.
+While a response paper allows you to write about something you choose, your effort should not be an impressionistic one where you only talk about your personal feelings---what you like or dislike about the subject of your response.
-Rather, you should seek to *evaluate* and *engage* the claims and ideas you find in the text.
-Thus, a response is always argumentative in nature in that you will make claims and use reasoning and evidence as support.
+Rather, you should seek to *evaluate* and *engage* the claims and ideas you find in the text or the meanings you discover in the film, artwork, cultural practice or other artifact.
+Thus, *a response is always argumentative in nature in that you will make claims and use reasoning and evidence as support*.

 Your response may seek to take issue with some of the thinking or reasoning put forth in the reading.
 However, a good response doesn't